sgmurphy/wordpress-plugins/password-protected/readme.txt

 Stable tag: 2.7.2
 License: GPLv2 or later

-Password Protected plugin lets you password protect a WordPress site, pages, posts, categories, and WooCommerce products with single or multiple passwords.
+Protect your WordPress site, pages, posts, WooCommerce products, and categories with single or multiple passwords.

 == Description ==